 Prepare your child

-Whether you’re surprising your kids with Disney magic or they know about it months ahead of time, explaining parts of your trip could go a long way with a little one.
+Whether you’re surprising your kids with Disney magic or they know about the visit months ahead of time, explaining parts of your trip could go a long way with a little one.

 Telling them that they’ll be able to get on rides featuring some of their favorite characters may be exciting!
 However, some children have never heard fireworks or been around people in big costumes and might become afraid.